Why I Don’t Blog and How You Can Stop Blogging Too

 Even when clients are featured on something as mundane as a photographer’s blog, they’re going to feel flattered.
 And when a client is flattered, that’s likely to make them feel better about you which in turn can lead to referrals or mentions in social media.

 When your blog features new clients every week, there will likely come a time when you won’t want to feature a certain client or event on your website.
-Almost invariably that client will question why you didn’t feature their project or event.
+Invariably, that client will question why you didn’t feature their project or event.
 And that’s going to be an awkward conversation even if you reply with the old, “I’m so busy that I can’t feature all of my projects on my website.”

 If you don’t have a blog, then you won’t ever face that issue.
 And you can still share photos of your clients, but instead of sharing 5 or 10 or 30 images, you can share 1 or 2 in your primary image portfolio.
 For maximum results, you can frame your discussion with a statement like: “I loved your wedding so much!
 The photos were so amazing that I added one of your images to my ‘best of” portfolio gallery.
 Isn’t that awesome!”

-You’ve probably heard the phrase, “You’re only as good as your last photograph.”
+You’ve heard the phrase, “You’re only as good as your last photograph.”
 Or your last job.
 Or your last success.
 And for that reason, photographers are often well served by making recent work accessible.

 Best Foot Forward

 As photographers, we like to be recognized for our achievements.
 And although it might appear self-serving, blogging about our favorite photographs is one way to help gain recognition for our work.
-Blogging is a great way to put that work forward quickly and easily.
+Blogging is a wonderful way to put that work forward quickly and easily.

 You Hate Old Work

 When you blog a project or event, you’ll eventually find yourself unhappy with many of the photographs you previously loved.
-One way to avoid this common phenomenon is to select and post no more than your favorite 5 photos from your project or event.
+One way to avoid this common phenomenon is to select and post no more than your favorite five photos from your project or event.
 I call these photos your Fabulous 5 and I speak about them at great length during my classes and workshops.

 Skip The Problem

-If you’re not interested in blogging, you can achieve similar results by creating a section of your website titled Recent Work.
+If you’re not interested in blogging, you can achieve comparable results by creating a section of your website titled Recent Work.
 If your website platform (like Good Gallery) allows you to optimize those recent images with keyword-rich content, you can achieve the same results on gallery images that you would if you had blogged those images as a group.

 Feedback received by visitors, clients, and other photographers can influence perceived popularity as well as SEO.
 The commenting functionality afforded by blogs offers a convenient platform for sharing feedback and promoting dialog.